hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

 # Requirements
-This guide assumes you already have installed in your system [node v.15.14.0](https://github.com/nvm-sh/nvm) or newer.
+This guide assumes you already have installed in your system [node v.15.14.0](https://nodejs.org/es/download/) or newer, on any **Linux** dist you can use [nvm](https://github.com/nvm-sh/nvm) to quickly change your node versions.

 # Setting up the environment
 We have to create a new `react-app` for our landing page.